Ways to Use Solar Energy at Home

 3. Ventilation Fans

-Using solar power to run roof ventilation fans is a sure way to reduce your utility bills.
+Using solar power to run roof ventilation fans is one of the most popular ways to use solar energy, and is a great option to reduce your utility bills.
 Self-contained solar vent fans keep your home cool by removing hot air from attic spaces.
 They use small solar panels to power the fan without needing to be connected to your home’s electricity supply.

 Once your home is cooler, you can avoid cranking up the air conditioning.
 You can also use solar-powered ceiling or floor fans to keep rooms cool.